If you would like to work with us, read on to find out what positions are available, how to apply for jobs, and conditions of employment at the OAIC.

 The OAIC welcomes applications from the diverse Australian community including Aboriginal and Torres Strait Islander people and people with disability, people of all ages and those from culturally and linguistically diverse backgrounds.

-There are no positions available
+- There are no currently advertised positions.

 To speak with a contact officer please call (02) 9284 9800.